Office Location: Wiekamp Hall, Room DW3177

 B.A., English, University of Washington, Seattle

-The courses Balthaser currently teaches range in topics from labor and literature, surveys of U.S. multi-ethnic literature, cultures of U.S. modernism and post-modernism, creative writing, the U.S. West in literature, and freshman composition.
+The courses Balthaser currently teaches range in topics from African-American literature, labor and literature, surveys of U.S. multi-ethnic literature, cultures of U.S. modernism and post-modernism, creative writing, the U.S. West in literature, and freshman composition.
 He currently enjoys living in South Bend, and participates when he can in the St. Joseph Valley Project and helps maintain a bi-weekly reading group on issues of labor, social movements and culture.

 InterestsNineteenth and twentieth century multi-ethnic U.S. literature